Camp Chi

 Camp Chi is a Jewish summer camp in Lake Delton, Wisconsin.
-Chi caters mainly for Jewish children, grades 3 to 11.
+Chi caters mainly to Jewish children, grades 3 to 11.

 History

 Chi was founded in 1921 as the Chicago Hebrew Institute by the Jewish Community Centers of Chicago.
 In the 1940s and beyond, the camp was supported by fundraising efforts by the Jewish Auxiliary and the Institute Woman's Club via luncheons.

 In the 1950s, the camp had a summer population of 1500 children between the ages of 5 and 16, and it provided for free summer events and trips to Jewish elderly.
 It moved to its present site in Lake Delton, Wisconsin in 1957 and became a co-ed camp.
 The 600 acre facility features summer cabins, two pools, tennis courts, a horseback riding stable, athletic fields, a large winterized gymnasium facility, a year-round conference center and miles of magnificent trails.
-The director of Camp Chi is Kyle.
+Kyle Kolling became director of Camp Chi in 2023, after 23 summers with the camp.